 "We know less about the deep oceans than we know about the surface of the moon!"There's never any question of getting the bends in the fun and oceanic quasi-sci-fi adventure film Around the World Under the Sea.
-In fact it's the one element that seems the most unscientific about this charmingly odd duck of a movie, produced by the ever-adventurous Ivan Tors and ably achieving just what it wants to do, i.e. pleasurably evoking the previous nine or so years of ocean-related TV adventure series, Irwin Allen sci-fi films, and Jacques Cousteau documentaries; and I say that as someone who is totally fine with the uncommented on presence of a macro-scoped moray eel doing the duty as the requisite giant sea monster (ala what kept us kids watching Voyage to the Bottom of the Sea reruns).
-In fact, I love it.
-I wish there were more (no giant squid or octopus) but what can you do?
-There's a deep-breathing Shirley Eaton, so it skews slightly older, and that's cool, too.
+In fact it's the one element that seems the most unscientific about this charmingly odd duck of a movie, produced by the ever-adventurous Ivan Tors and ably achieving just what it wants to do, i.e. pleasurably evoking the previous nine or so years of ocean-related TV adventure, Irwin Allen sci-fi films, and Jacques Cousteau documentaries.
+I say that as someone totally fine with the uncommented on presence of a macro-scoped moray eel doing the duty as the requisite giant sea monster, haphazardly bumping into the mini- (ala what kept us kids watching Voyage to the Bottom of the Sea reruns).
+I wish there were more; no giant squid or octopus appear, but we do see them swimming around.
+And there's a deep-breathing Shirley Eaton as a consolation.
+Hey, that's all right, too.

-Lloyd Bridges (from TV's Sea Hunt) co-stars with Brian Kelly (from TV's Flipper) as two divers on a mission to assemble a team of the leading oceanographers, tech gurus, oxygen mixers (Shirley Eaton), and undersea miners (dull as dishwater William Thompson) to travel the oceans deep and plant seismographic detection devices around the 'ring of fire' and other places via an experimental yellow submarine, the Hydronaut ("she can circle the globe on one cartridge of nuclear fuel!")
-Are you down for the trip yet?
-Or would you rather slog through another week of CNN watching the world above you burn, like it does in Irwin Allen's movie version of Voyage to the Bottom of the Sea?
+Lloyd Bridges (from TV's Sea Hunt) co-stars with Brian Kelly (from TV's Flipper) as two manly divers on a mission to assemble a team of the leading oceanographers, tech gurus, oxygen mixers (Shirley Eaton), and undersea miners (dull as dishwater William Thompson) to travel the oceans deep and plant seismographic detection devices around the 'ring of fire' and other places.
+Their experimental yellow submarine, the Hydronaut "can circle the globe on one cartridge of nuclear fuel!"
+And the band begins to play (Harry Sukman conducts the breathless, whirling orchestra score).
+Are you down for the trip?
+Or would you rather slog through another week of CNN watching the world above you burn?
+You'd let the millions of coastal Japanese die during the next quake?

 Keenan Wynn co-stars as one of the breathing mixers.
 And I am fascinated by his bachelor pod under the sea (he lives in a giant NYC studio apartment-sized diving bell several thousand feet down).
 I have had dreams about just such a place; in these apocalyptic times it's looking better than ever!
-The only difference is that his lacks a VHS player and TV, instead has an LP player and a nice stack of records, and an ongoing chess game via shortwave.
-That's OK, too.
+The only difference is that his lacks a VHS player and TV; I think I saw an LP player and a nice stack of records, and there's an ongoing chess game via shortwave.
 Lloyd Bridges dives down there and tries to convince him of all the lives he'll save by helping install a chain of underwater earthquake detectors along the Pacific 'ring of fire': "I don't care - let 'em all go."
 Wynn fires back.
 "I got it made down here!
 I got my research, my books, my music!"

 The climax involving a last minute extra sensor right at the foot of an underwater volcanic eruption includes lots of great, albeit unconvincing, miniatures and colors as the bright orange light of the magma creates deep blue dark shadows on the sub and its interiors, evoking Suspiria and early two-strip color films like Dr. X and Mystery of the Wax Museum, with the ship balanced on the lip of a volcano, then sliding vertically so that they're all trying to work while literally falling on top of each other. and the last minute plan to blow the sub in half to rocket the top half straight up to the surface ensures the framing gets understandably messy--even Twister-esque--in the interiors but man the exteriors look gorgeous in this big climax, with the deep volcanic stock footage and model work casting a cool contrasting blue and orange lattice of shadows as the colors filter through the dark ocean water.